cardano-foundation/CIPs/CIP-0050/README.md

 > **Warning** <u>Conflict of Interest Declaration</u>
 >
 > The author is employed full time as a Research Assistant Professor in Nuclear Engineering at the University of Tennessee.
-The author earns no revenue from the Cardano ecosystem, does not operate a stake pool, is not seeking Cardano Foundation stakepool delegation support, is not seeking Catalyst funding support, and owns 24k ADA delegated to the THOR stake pool.
+The author earns no revenue from the Cardano ecosystem, does not operate a stake pool, is not seeking Cardano Foundation stakepool delegation support, is not seeking Catalyst funding support, and owns 25k ADA delegated to the BALNC stake pool ($drliesenfelt).

 ## Motivation: why is this CIP necessary?